 * For more on idolotry including the above mentioned Ashtoreth, Milcom, Molech, Chemosh, Edomites, Moabites, Ammonites, and Zidonians see Lucifer Has Fallen.

-1. And the man Jeroboam was a mighty man of valour: and Solomon seeing the young man that he was industrious, he made him ruler over all the charge of the house of Joseph.
+- The man Jeroboam was very able, and when Solomon saw that the young man was industrious he gave him charge over all the forced labor of the house of Joseph.

-2. And it came to pass at that time when Jeroboam went out of Jerusalem, that the prophet Ahijah the Shilonite found him in the way; and he had clad himself with a new garment; and they two were alone in the field:
+- And at that time, when Jeroboam went out of Jerusalem, the prophet Ahijah the Shilonite found him on the road.
+Now Ahijah had dressed himself in a new garment, and the two of them were alone in the open country.

-3. And Ahijah caught the new garment that was on him, and rent it in twelve pieces:
+- Then Ahijah laid hold of the new garment that was on him, and tore it into twelve pieces.

-5. (But he shall have one tribe for my servant David's sake, and for Jerusalem's sake, the city which I have chosen out of all the tribes of Israel:)
+- (but he shall have one tribe, for the sake of my servant David and for the sake of Jerusalem, the city that I have chosen out of all the tribes of Israel),

-6. Because that they have forsaken me, and have worshipped Ashtoreth the goddess of the Zidonians, Chemosh the god of the Moabites, and Milcom the god of the children of Ammon, and have not walked in my ways, to do that which is right in mine eyes, and to keep my statutes and my judgments, as did David his father.
+- because they have forsaken me and worshiped Ashtoreth the goddess of the Sidonians, Chemosh the god of Moab, and Milcom the god of the Ammonites, and they have not walked in my ways, doing what is right in my sight and keeping my statutes and my rules, as David his father did.

-7. Howbeit I will not take the whole kingdom out of his hand: but I will make him prince all the days of his life for David my servant's sake, whom I chose, because he kept my commandments and my statutes:
+- Nevertheless, I will not take the whole kingdom out of his hand, but I will make him ruler all the days of his life, for the sake of David my servant whom I chose, who kept my commandments and my statutes.

-8. But I will take the kingdom out of his son's hand, and will give it unto thee, even ten tribes.
+- But I will take the kingdom out of his son's hand and will give it to you, ten tribes.

-9. And unto his son will I give one tribe, that David my servant may have a light alway before me in Jerusalem, the city which I have chosen me to put my name there.
+- Yet to his son I will give one tribe, that David my servant may always have a lamp before me in Jerusalem, the city where I have chosen to put my name.

-10. And I will take thee, and thou shalt reign according to all that thy soul desireth, and shalt be king over Israel.
+- And I will take you, and you shall reign over all that your soul desires, and you shall be king over Israel.

 This prophecy soon came true and the 12 tribes were devided between Jeroboam and Solomon's son Rehoboam (1 Kings 12:16-17, 1 Kings 12:20).
 A bit of clarification is required here.
 I Kings repeatedly declares that one tribe will continue with Solomon, but this single tribe actually proves to be two, Judah and Benjamin (1 Kings 12:21).
 Judah and Benjamin became known as the Southern Kingdom while the remaing 10 tribes were known as the Northern Kingdom.